 The tea, a classic Earl Grey, is served steeping in the pot alongside a small pitcher of milk.
 Classic accompaniments consist of tea sandwiches, particularly the cucumber, scones and their lovely accessories, and an assortment of petit forts and pastries.

-English fans may argue with Argentina fans here, as I leave it up to you to serve your tea with Earl Grey or maté
+English fans may argue with Argentina fans here, as I leave it up to you to serve your tea with Earl Grey or maté.

 German Gurkensalat English Tea Sandwiches